Sabarimala: Kerala govt withdraws police handbook after row | Politics

 - India

-The Left government in Kerala on Thursday withdrew a handbook, distributed by the Home Department among police personnel on duty at the Lord Ayyappa temple in Sabarimala.
-The withdrawal comes after one of directives of the government regarding devotees' entry into the shrine kicked up a row in the State with the BJP alleging that the directive allegedly had a malicious motive.
-In the wake of the allegations, State Devaswom Minister K Radhakrishnan, who was in Sabarimala in connection with the commencement of the annual pilgrimage from today, said directives had been given to withdraw the handbook if any lapse in it was found.
+The Left government in Kerala on Thursday withdrew a handbook for police personnel on duty at the Lord Ayyappa temple in Sabarimala after the BJP raised a hue and cry over a reference in the book that all pilgrims can enter the temple.
+As per the 2018 verdict of the Supreme Court, all the pilgrims, including women of all age groups, can enter the place of worship.
+The temple restricted the entry of women belonging to the age group of 10-50, as part of its age-old tradition -- since Lord Ayyappa is considered an eternal celibate, women below that age should not be allowed into the place of worship.
+The handbook issued by the Home Department was withdrawn after the BJP alleged that the directive had a malicious motive.
+As the row broke out, State Devaswom Minister K Radhakrishnan, who was in Sabarimala in connection with the start of the annual pilgrimage from today, said directives to withdraw the handbook were given if any lapse in it was found.

-He clarified it was printed earlier and the directives in the handbook this year were given by mistake.
+He clarified the book was printed earlier and the directives in the handbook this year were given by mistake.

 ''The government has no ill-motive.
 We have done everything with a good intention.
 If there are any lapses in the directives, directions will be given to withdraw it,'' he said.

-ADGP M R Ajith Kumar also said a new handbook would be distributed soon after rectifying the mistakes.
+ADGP M R Ajith Kumar, too, said a new handbook would be distributed soon after rectifying the mistakes.

 ''It is learnt that the old duty-book was copied and printed as such.
 That's how the error happened.
 Besides this, some other mistakes also came to our notice.
 The DGP gave directions to withdraw it and issue the new duty-book,'' he told reporters.

-The handbook comprises general instructions, saying all pilgrims are permitted to enter the temple as per the September 2018 verdict of the Supreme Court.
-Without directly mentioning about the entry of women at Sabarimala and the agitations that followed, BJP State chief K Surendran said if the Left government had any particular intention behind the directive permitting entry to all pilgrims, it was better to nip it in the bud.
+The handbook comprises general instructions, saying all pilgrims are permitted to enter the temple as per the September 2018 verdict of the apex court.
+Without directly mentioning about the entry of women and the agitations that followed, BJP State chief K Surendran said if the Left government had any particular intention behind the directive permitting entry to all pilgrims, it was better to nip it in the bud.

 ''If the decision (of the government) is to turn Sabarimala into a war zone again and to target believers, we haven't forgotten anything from the past.
 The government had backtracked from those issues earlier.
 If you are coming up again with such a move, it will have far-reaching consequences...that's the only thing we can say,'' he told reporters.